memgraph/docs/docs/import-data/files/cypherl.md

 ---
 id: cypherl
-title: Importing Cypher queries (.cypherl format)
+title: Importing Cypher queries (CYPHERL format)
-sidebar_label: .cypherl
+sidebar_label: CYPHERL
 pagination_prev: import-data/overview
 ---
 import Tabs from "@theme/Tabs"; import TabItem from "@theme/TabItem";

-If your data is in the form of Cypher queries (for example, `CREATE` and `MERGE` clauses) within a **.cypherl** file it can be imported via Memgraph Lab or mgconsole.
+If your data is in the form of Cypher queries (for example, `CREATE` and `MERGE` clauses) within a **CYPHERL** file it can be imported via Memgraph Lab or mgconsole.

-The benefit of importing data using the `.cypherl` file is that you need only one file to import both nodes and relationships.
+The benefit of importing data using the CYPHERL file is that you need only one file to import both nodes and relationships.
 But it can be tricky to actually write the queries for creating nodes and relationships yourself.
 If you haven't written any queries yet, check our [Cypher manual](/cypher-manual).